Health screening - women - ages 40 to 64

-- Your provider should do a complete breast exam as part of your preventive exam.
+- Your provider may do a clinical breast exam as part of your preventive exam.

-- Women ages 40 - 49 may have a mammogram every 1 - 2 years.
-However, not all experts agree about the benefits of having a mammogram in finding breast cancer or saving lives.
+- Women ages 40 to 49 may have a mammogram every 1 to 2 years.
+However, not all experts agree about the benefits of having a mammogram when women are in their forties.
 Talk to your provider about what is best for you.

-- Women ages 50 - 75 should have a mammogram every 1 - 2 years, depending on their risk factors, to check for breast cancer.
+- Women ages 50 to 75 should have a mammogram every 1 to 2 years depending on their risk factors, to check for breast cancer.

-- All postmenopausal women with fractures should have a bone density test (DEXA scan).
+- All women over age 50 with fractures should have a bone density test (DEXA scan).